zeffo/zeffo.me/src/routes/daydreams/siren/+page.md

 ## the good part

 Turns out that _most_ (note the italics) epapers have a searchbar you can use to search up particular keywords.
 How dandy!
-The biggest struggle with webscraping epapers is dealing with the data format.
+This 'solves' the biggest struggle with webscraping epapers: dealing with the data format.
 Scraping textual data is a bajillion times easier than scraping binary data which _should_ be textual; like images of text.
 And epapers are exactly that.
 Thankfully, the publications do store the text in their private little database, and their internal APIs query that database whenever someone uses the search function on the webpage.